 When thinking about acupuncture for addiction, many acupuncturists recommend ear acupuncture as an essential part of a treatment for addiction recovery.
 It can be used for any kind of addiction, such as to food, smoking, alcohol or prescription recreational drugs.

-Ear acupuncture works by stimulating the release of endorphins in the brain even after a traumatic brain injury (TBI), which helps to combat cravings.
-If treatment is given on a regular basis, this helps to break the cycle of addiction.
+Ear acupuncture works by stimulating the release of endorphins in the brain, which helps to combat cravings.
+If alcohol addiction treatment is given on a regular basis, this helps to break the cycle of addiction.
 From a Chinese perspective, the surface of the ear is like a map of the whole body and if you have problems with your ear and and your hearing there are hearing aids which can help a lot with this.
-Points on the ear correspond to different body parts, so by placing needles in the points that correspond to the organs most affected by addiction, treatment helps to detoxify those organs, also can use Harga Detoxic to help your organism too.
+Points on the ear correspond to different body parts, so by placing needles in the points that correspond to the organs most affected by addiction, treatment helps to detoxify those organs.
 Typically, the ones that are most affected are the liver, kidneys and lungs, hence the use of those points in the picture below.
 The other two points in the picture are used to help calm the body in crisis through its necessary period of withdrawal.

 Ear acupuncture is an example of a ‘micro-system’ of acupuncture.
 One fairly well known micro-system is Korean hand acupuncture, but possibly the best known micro-system is the non-needle based reflexology.
 The main difference between these micro-systems and whole body acupuncture is that the points in the micro-system usually map directly to the places that you are trying to treat.
 In whole body acupuncture, points are chosen based on more holistic considerations such as the balance of yin and yang in the various organs of the body, and generally do not have a one to one correspondence between points and areas to treat.